santostristen/ecommerce-store-api/README.md

 List of Unsolved Problems:

-Styling, passing form data to Stripe, successfully deploy the full site, building a search feature for specific items
+Styling, passing form data to Stripe, building a search feature for specific items

 User Stories:
 As an unregistered user, I would like to sign up with email and password so that I can upload items for sale.